Nafees10/pngtext/README.md

 This describes how to use pngtext.

 ### Writing Data to PNG Image
-Use the `write` command to write data or text to a png image:
+Use the `write` command to write data or text to a png image.

+The following command will read data from stdin and encode it in `pngFile.png`, and write resulting image to `outputPngFile.png`:
 `pngtext write -i pngFile.png -o outputPngFile.png [other options]`

-To write small amount of plain text, use the `--text` or `-t` option:
-`pngtext write -i pngFile.png -o outputPngFile.png -t "text to write"`
-To write non-plain-text data, or large amount of text, from file, use the `--file` or `-f` option:
+To write data from a file, use the `--file` or `-f` option:
 `pngtext write -i pngFile.png -o outputPngFile.png -f fileContainingData`

 ### Reading Data from PNG Image:
 To read data, that was written using pngtext, use the `read` command:
 `pngtext read -i pngFile.png`

 To read the stored data into a file, use the `--output` or `-o` option to specify the output file:
 `pngtext read -i pngFile.png -o outputDataFile`

 ### Calculating Maximum Data Capacity from PNG Image:
 To calculate exactly how many bytes a png image will be able to store, use the `size` command:
 `pngtext size -i pngFile.png`
-This will write the number of bytes a png image can store to stdout.
+After asking about the quality of resulting image, it will write the number of bytes `pngFile.png` can hold if all pixels are used.

-### Specifying How Much Data to Store in Each Pixel
-pngtext allows you to specify how many bits are used from each pixel.
-Each pixel has 4 bytes, and from each of those bytes, a specific number of bits will be used to store the data.
-This number of bits is referred to as "density" in pngtext.
-The higher it is, the lower image quality will get, but capacity will increase.
-It can either be 1, 2, 4, or 8, and the default is 1.

-To specify how many bits are to be used, use the `--density` or `-d` option:
-`pngtext write -i i.png -o o.png -t someText -d 4`
-`pngtext read -i o.png -d 4`
-`pngtext size -i i.png -d 4`
-One thing to keep in mind regarding `-d` option is that if `pngtext write` if used with `-d 4`, then `pngtext read` must also be used with the same number.